 If the courts determine the defendant’s actions caused your injury, they may award you certain types of damages – or financial compensation.
 The first type is reimbursement for medical bills.
 The court considers medical expenses the cost of any medical attention you currently need or will need in the future.
 The defendant may also have to compensate you if the dog exacerbated a pre-existing medical injury or condition.
 For example, if a dog knocked you down and you have a bad back, the defendant would be responsible for your medical expenses, even though you already had the injury prior to the incident.

 The court may also award you damages for pain and suffering, which covers any change in overall quality of life.
 Pain and suffering address physical, mental, and emotional pain.
 If you develop a deep fear of dogs or post-traumatic stress disorder, for example, the defendant may have to compensate you for the trauma.
-Some of the factors that the court or attorneys may consider when deciding the monetary amount of pain and suffering include:
+Some of the factors that the court or Phoenix dog bite lawyers may consider when deciding the monetary amount of pain and suffering include:

 - Multiplying total medical bills and lost earnings by between 1.5 and four

 - Whether the attack permanently disfigured the victim